-The Anne Arundel County Watershed Protection and Restoration Program’s Ecological Assessment & Evaluation Program routinely collects biological, habitat, and geomorphological data from local streams as part of a long term targeted biological monitoring program.
+The Anne Arundel County Bureau of Watershed Protection and Restoration’s Ecological Assessment & Evaluation Program routinely collects biological, habitat, and geomorphological data from local streams as part of a long term targeted biological monitoring program.
 The sample sites are located on reaches where stream restoration activities have occurred or are planned for the future.

 For stream reaches where restoration work has not occurred, the purpose of this effort is to continue or begin an evaluation of baseline biological conditions before restoration work commences, to understand potential geomorphic (stream channel) instability within the reaches of interest, and to evaluate habitat conditions within the study reaches.

 For sites that have already been restored, the purpose of the work is to evaluate any changes in habitat or biological conditions observed in the restored reaches or in reaches immediately up or downstream of restored reaches.
-The thirteen sampling sites from six different streams are represented on the map below.
+The fourteen sampling sites from seven different streams are represented on the map below.

 Sampling Methods and Measures - The sites were assessed using methodologies based on Maryland Biological Stream Survey (MBSS) and WPRP sampling protocols (AAC 2017).

 Two primary measures of biological health were used in this work.
 The Benthic Index of Biotic Integrity (BIBI) is a multimetric index calculated from a sample of the benthic macroinvertebrates (insects that live in the stream) using procedures developed by the MBSS.
 The Fish Index of Biotic Integrity (FIBI) is also a multimetric index based upon a sample of the fish population also using methodologies developed by the MBSS.
 The kinds and numbers of benthic macroinvertebrates or fish present in a stream, along with other metrics are used to calculate a score between 1-5, with a 1 being a Poor score and a 5 designated as a Good score.